Wren6991/RISCBoy-180/notes.md

 );
 ```

-I'm pretty sure I can tie the RD (for an 8080 mode display) and just pulse CSn.
+I'm pretty sure I can tie the RD and WR (for an 8080 mode display) and just pulse CSn.
 So LCD_CLK and LCD_DAT would both disappear, and I would need to find 6 more signals from somewhere to make up my 8-bit parallel bus.

 GPIO has a minimum of 4 if I want to do SPI flash for boot and games storage.
 So, that's 2 I can steal.